 \subsection{Agents in Text-Based Adventure Games}

-Reinforcement Learning (RL) has been the primary approach for agent design in text-based adventure games. \citeauthor{côté2019textworldlearningenvironmenttextbased} built TextWorld, a Python library for reinforcement learning in text-based adventure games and a precursor to LLM-generated simulations.
-While TextWorld faced several challenges, the most relevant to this paper are: (1) large state and action spaces, where the agent must learn to generalize or develop a fundamental understanding of the world, and (2) balancing exploration and exploitation.
+Reinforcement Learning (RL) has been the primary approach for agent design in text-based adventure games. \citeA{côté2019textworldlearningenvironmenttextbased} built TextWorld, which highlighted several challenges, the two most relevant to this paper are: (1) large state and action spaces, where the agent must learn to generalize or develop a fundamental understanding of the world, and (2) balancing exploration and exploitation.

-\citeauthor{ammanabrolu2020avoideatengruestructured} addressed the large state and action space problem with Q*BERT, an agent that builds a knowledge graph of the world by asking questions and answering them. \citeauthor{dambekodi2020playingtextbasedgamescommon} built on Q*BERT further by using a commonsense inference model to bias an agent's actions towards common language patterns and make inferences on world states.
+\citeA{ammanabrolu2020avoideatengruestructured} addressed the large state and action space problem with Q*BERT, an agent that builds a knowledge graph of the world by asking questions and answering them. \citeA{dambekodi2020playingtextbasedgamescommon} built on Q*BERT further by using a commonsense inference model to bias an agent's actions towards common language patterns and make inferences on world states.

-\citeauthor{nahian2021trainingvaluealignedreinforcementlearning} used a normative policy to create a value signal. \citeauthor{hendrycks2022jiminycricketdoagents} set a benchmark for RL agents aligning with human values and a framework for representing ethics in traditional RL research.
-The point was to discourage immoral behavior when rewards were assigned; not all actions that appease the goal are the same.
+\citeA{nahian2021trainingvaluealignedreinforcementlearning} used a normative policy to create a value signal. \citeA{hendrycks2022jiminycricketdoagents} set a benchmark for RL agents aligning with human values and a framework for representing ethics in traditional RL research.

-Most aligned with this paper, \citeauthor{pan2023rewardsjustifymeansmeasuring} proposed a plan to curtail the behavior of strong agents with a system that measured agents' ability to plan in social environments with ethical, utility, and power behavior metrics.
-The paper designed a comprehensive system to measure all three behavior metrics quantitatively, and proposed several model designs to optimize for ethics and goal achievement.
+\citeA{pan2023rewardsjustifymeansmeasuring} created the MACHIAVELLI benchmark, which measured agents' ability to plan in social environments with ethical, utility, and power behavior metrics, proposing several model designs to optimize for ethics and goal achievement.